GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

 It will work without it.
-But this composite will be arranged by a human, and the search needs a meaningful name that explains what is inside without having to open each `.blk` and check the contents.
+But this composite will be arranged by a human, and the search needs a meaningful name that explains what is inside without having to open each `.blk` file and check the contents.

 ## Example of Declaring Multiple Objects